News Releases

 McAlester ninth grade GEAR UP students tour the Atoka Museum and Civil War Cemetery

 McAlester ninth grade Eastern Oklahoma State College GEAR UP students recently toured the Atoka Museum and Civil War Cemetery, giving students an in-depth knowledge of Oklahoma history.
 Students participated in an outdoor walking tour of the Civil War Cemetery, learning about the history of the Civil War in Southeast Oklahoma.
 The cemetery was first established by travelers on the Butterfield stage road when measles swept through the area.
-Students also toured the museum, which includes history of Atoka County, such as displays of legendary bull rider, Lane Frost, and country music entertainer, Reba McEntire, who are originally from the area.
+Students also toured the museum, which includes

 Read More »